 Here’s my answer: Nothing!

-You need no special tools, not even a camera.
-You also don’t need special training.
+You need no special equipment, not even a camera.

-If you’re a beginner or simply curious about ghost hunting, you should be able to show up at a place that’s haunted and sense the ghosts.
+If you’re a beginner – or just curious – you should be able to show up at a place that’s haunted and sense something odd there.

-The more often you go on ghost hunts, the more sensitive you’ll become to ghosts and the paranormal.
+The more often you go on ghost hunts, the more sensitive you’ll become to ghostly anomalies.
 It’s that simple.

 On a successful ghost hunt, you may experience an eerie feeling, a chill, or hair lifting on the back of your arms.

-Some people will hear things, which can range from noises that everyone hears – tapping, for example – or strange sounds that the individual hears psychically.
+Some people hear things, which can range from noises that everyone hears – tapping, for example.

-Any of the five senses can be involved, or it may be just a ‘sixth sense’ encounter with the other side.
+Any of the five senses can be involved, or you may have a ‘sixth sense’ experience.

-When you’re ready to add research tools – and you never have to – go slowly.
+When you’re ready to add ghost hunting equipment – and you never have to – go slowly.

 Experiment.

-Borrow others’ equipment for a few minutes on a ghost hunt, and see if it works for you.
+Borrow others’ equipment for a few minutes on a ghost hunt.
+See if it works for you.